Agile-Labs-Tech/agilelabs-isms-policy/10 Clear-screen-desk policy/README.md

 ### Clear desk policy

-1. If the authorized person is not at his/her workplace, all paper documents, as well as data storage media labeled as sensitive, must be removed from the desk or other places (printers, fax machines, photocopiers, etc.) to prevent unauthorized access.
+1. If the authorized person is not at his/her workplace, all paper documents, as well as data storage media labeled as sensitive, must be removed from the desk or other places (printers etc.) to prevent unauthorized access.
 2. Such documents and media must be stored in a secure manner in accordance with the Information Security Policy.

 ### Clear screen policy